Premiership of Keir Starmer: Handling of preexisting scandals

-As Prime Minister, Starmer has championed and overseen the introduction of the new Public Office (Accountability) Bill, also known as the "Hillsborough Law".
+As prime minister, Starmer championed and oversaw the introduction of the new Public Office (Accountability) Bill, also known as the "Hillsborough Law".
 The legislation, which received its first reading in Parliament in September 2025, aims to prevent future cover-ups by public officials and ensure justice for victims of major disasters like the Hillsborough disaster.
 Starmer met with campaigners, including Margaret Aspinall, whose son died at Hillsborough, to mark the bill's introduction.
 Aspinall said she was grateful to Starmer for fulfilling his promise.
 Starmer had previously faced criticism for delays, having pledged to introduce the law by the 36th anniversary of the disaster in April 2025.
 He insisted he wanted to "take the time to get it right" amid concerns from campaigners and MPs about civil servants watering down the bill.
 Starmer and other government ministers have framed the Hillsborough Law as a measure to address institutional failures in a range of public disasters, including the Horizon IT scandal, the infected blood scandal, and the Grenfell Tower fire.
 The legislation has been widely praised by campaigner groups and local leaders, including Mayor of Liverpool City Region Steve Rotheram, who described it as a "landmark moment".
 It has also been framed by some as an important part of Starmer's broader push to reset and strengthen the Labour party after recent political challenges.